 Shake the container gently before use.
 The dosage is based on your medical condition and response to treatment.
 This medication comes in different strengths.
 Check that you are using the correct strength.

-Inhale this medication by mouth, usually once or twice daily or as directed by your doctor.
+Inhale this medication by mouth as directed by your doctor, usually once or twice daily.
 While inhaling this medication, breathe calmly and deeply until the mist stops, usually over 5 to 10 minutes.
 Avoid getting the medication in the eyes.

-To prevent dry mouth, hoarseness, and oral yeast infections, gargle and rinse your mouth with water after each use.
+To prevent dry mouth, hoarseness, and oral yeast infections, gargle, rinse your mouth with water and spit out after each use.
 Do not swallow the rinse water.
 Also, wash your face where the face mask/mouthpiece has touched your skin to prevent skin reactions and irritation.